Using Gemini CLI with Gram-hosted MCP servers

 Testing the setup

-Section titled “Testing the setup”Now test the connection by running a vibe check.
+Section titled “Testing the setup”Now test the connection by creating a task.

 Testing tool permissions

-Section titled “Testing tool permissions”Ask Gemini to check if it’s safe to push code to production today:
+Section titled “Testing tool permissions”Ask Gemini to create a new task:

-tool to check the current day.
+tool to create a new task.
 Before making the API call, it will ask for your permission to use the tool:

 Troubleshooting